 I am not sure if Paleo chocolate cake can get any better than this, folks!
 This recipe is fantastic!
 So delicious and light at the same time!
 You don’t have to feel super conscious when eating this cake.
 This would be a great recipe to use for a birthday party or any kind of gathering.
 People will be begging for more and more.

 This paleo chocolate cake is super moist and tender and full of rich, chocolate flavor.
 It is frosted with a decadent, silky smooth dark chocolate ganache.
-This recipe makes one 6″ cake, but if you’d like a 9″ cake instead then just times the ingredients by 1/2.
+This recipe makes one 6″ cake, but if you’d like a 9″ cake instead then just times the ingredients by 1 and a 1/2.

 Is this paleo chocolate cake recipe completely paleo?
 Well, that depends who you ask.
 Some people say that dessert isn’t allowed on the paleo diet at all.
 But let’s get real – most people will find it very hard to eat a strict paleo diet right away.
 They need to be able to feel like there is something sweet they can eat.
 Sure, this has questionable ingredients, like maple syrup and butter but they are way, way healthier than anything you will buy in a store.
 This recipe can be a great option when you need to bring a dessert to a group gathering or to a birthday party when you want something you can eat without totally going off your diet and something that “regular” people will enjoy too.

 - Join my weekly Paleo Recipes Email Newsletter

 - View my Paleo recipes index